BlowYourMind/SlotMachine-ScamMachine-/README.md

 # SlotMachine-ScamMachine-
 ScamMachine
-| This is the best code i have ever wrote :)
+| This is the best code I have ever wrote :)